Healthy Wax Plant (Hoya carnosa) in bright indirect, also known as Wax Plant

 Wax Plant Care is easiest when you keep light, watering, and soil balanced and adjust care as seasons change.

 Wax Plant grows best in Bright Indirect light and can tolerate medium conditions.
-Keep light consistent for stronger growth and flowering.
+Keep Wax Plant light consistent for stronger growth and flowering.

 Wax Plant is listed as Non-Toxic for pets and Non-Toxic for humans.
-Keep it out of reach when ingestion is a concern.
+Keep Wax Plant out of reach when ingestion is a concern.

 Wax Plant does best in Cactus, All Purpose, Pon, Perlite, Epiphytic with a pH around 6.0-7.0.
 Fast drainage lowers root-rot risk.